 Somehow the whole never seems to add up to the sum of its parts.
 And for most of the part they fall well short of expectations.
 There are exceptions of course and I'll present here some of my favourites as well as the good, the bad and the downright mediocre.

-The latest cross-fertilisation is Them Crooked Vultures a three-way collaboration between Josh Homme, Dave Grohl and John-Paul Jones that released an album in November 2009.
+A memorable cross-fertilisation was Them Crooked Vultures, a three-way collaboration between Josh Homme, Dave Grohl and John-Paul Jones that released an album in November 2009.

 It's a strong album with several fine tracks like 'Bandoliers', 'Caligulove', 'New Fang, and 'Mind Eraser, No Chaser' .